 From robotics and sensors to precision architecture, technology is rapidly changing the way farmers will work over the coming decades.
 Precision farming is expected to be worth £170 billion globally by 2050.
 The Agricultural

-Engineering Precision Innovation Centre operates in the new, fast-moving market of precision agriculture to help the UK's agri-food sector develop advanced technologies that will increase productivity and sustainability in UK agriculture.
-Telford, in the West Midlands, has a particularly good infrastructure and the capabilities to develop solutions for the UK and global Agri-Tech markets.
-Companies here are involved in the design and development of satellite positioning systems, variable rate technology, geo-mapping, energy management systems, remote sensing and automated steering systems.
-The Lincoln Institute for Agri-food Technology (LIAT) is a pioneer in robotics that aid in the automation of food manufacturing, and Lincolnshire has a great research and development capability with the world's first Centre of Excellence in Agricultural Robotics.
+Engineering Precision Innovation Centre operates The UK Agri-Food sector is worth £125 billion in the new, fast-moving market of precision annually.
+It creates a clear pipeline of sustainable agriculture to help the UK's agri-food sector Agri-Tech projects for national and international develop advanced technologies that will increase markets. productivity and sustainability in UK agriculture.
+Telford, in the West Midlands, has a particularly Well-known for producing exceptional food and good infrastructure and the capabilities to drink at every stage from farm to fork, the UK develop solutions for the UK and global Agri-Tech offers international buyers and investors products markets.
+Companies here are involved in the they can trust.
+As the UK's largest manufacturing design and development of satellite positioning sector, UK food and drink exports were £23.7 systems, variable rate technology, geo-mapping, billion in 2019, representing an increase of 4.9% energy management systems, remote sensing from 2018.
+The strength of the industry, coupled and automated steering systems.
+The Lincoln with its potential to keep developing, brings Institute for Agri-food Technology (LIAT) is a opportunities for UK businesses to take advantage pioneer in robotics that aid in the automation of of the international demand for UK products and food manufacturing, and Lincolnshire has a great services in these sectors. research and development capability with the world's first Centre of Excellence in Agricultural Processing Technology Robotics.